kboroszko/verlet/README.md

 The program assumes your good will, which means that it is not very dilligent in checking the validity of the input data and arguments.
 They just should be correct.

+**Note:**
+*Cmake was not working for me on okeanos for some reason, that is why I made a second makefile Makefile2 just in case.*

 The job was run with the following command:

 ```